 One year, to help stock our camping supplies, each child received camping items in their baskets.
 They got sleeping bags, flashlights, binoculars, whistles, and camping silverware (we carry the dishes).

 Baskets with gear to play certain sports and even tickets to our local minor league teams to go to games as a family throughout the year are always a family favorite.
+One year we put in new attachments for our Ninja line in the backyard.

 Movie Night Basket